-Accessed from the sleepy town of Puerto Maldonado, Peru, Tambopata is one of the world’s most wildlife rich places with a fantastic diversity of species.
-Enjoy seeing many different rainforest monkeys, a fantastic assemblage of different birds, and much more.
+Accessed from the sleepy town of Puerto Maldonado in Peru, Tambopata is one of the world’s most wildlife-rich places with a fantastic diversity of species.
+You can find many different rainforest monkeys, a fantastic assemblage of different colorful birds, and much more.

-The Tambopata region is home to one of the highest concentrations of clay licks in the Amazon Rainforest.
-These areas are where large and colorful macaw parrots come to feed on the medicinal and salt rich clays along with different monkeys, tapir, and capybara.
-This means lodges in the Tambopata region are very fortunate and some of the lodges, such as the first two in this list are located near Tambopata’s largest licks for almost guaranteed wildlife sightings.
+The Tambopata region is home to the highest concentration of clay licks in the Amazon Rainforest.
+This is where large and colorful macaw parrots come to feed on the medicinal and salt rich clays, along with different monkeys, tapir, and capybara.
+This means lodges in the Tambopata region are very fortunate and some of the lodges, such as the first two in this list, are located near Tambopata’s largest licks for almost guaranteed wildlife sightings.
 There are also many different wildlife-filled oxbow lakes that draw abundant wildlife from deep in the rainforest to one place.
 This makes it a lot easier to see many animals over a short time.

 The Tambopata Research Center

-Located in the middle of Tambopata National Reserve, the Tambopata Research Center has been positioned near one of Amazonia’s largest macaw clay licks where you can enjoy hundreds of brightly colored macaw parrots visiting the clay for its high salt and medicinal properties.
+Located in the middle of Tambopata National Reserve, Tambopata Research Center is positioned near one of Amazonia’s largest macaw clay licks.
+You can see hundreds of brightly colored macaw parrots visiting the clay for its high salt and medicinal properties.

 In addition to the macaw parrots and other animals visiting the nearby clays, enjoy treks through the rainforest to spot several different monkeys, including howler monkeys, capuchins, titi monkeys, squirrel monkeys, and a high diversity of birds.

-The rooms at the Tambopata Research Center are comfortable and open out onto the rainforest to provide a connection with this incredible environment.
-Enjoy small group guided tours to explore five different habitats, such as bamboo, flood plain, terra firma, palm and riverine rainforest.
+The rooms at Tambopata Research Center are comfortable and open onto the rainforest to provide a connection with this incredible environment.
+Enjoy small group guided tours to explore five different habitats, including bamboo, flood plain, terra firma, palm and riverine rainforest.